nattadasu/ryuuRyuusei/README.md

 > **Note**
 >
-> Since you're accessing this rewrite branch of the bot...
 > Any command that has ⌚ as prefix means that the command is not currently
 > available during heavy rewrite.
 It will be available soon, well... hopefully.